brunotoshio/castella/README.md

     amount: 30
  ```

- The `output` defines the type of output (file or database or both), you can remove the `file` or `database` section if you are not going to use it.
  The current supported database is MongoDB (https://www.mongodb.com/).

  The `search` defines the search options. `query` is required and can be any query supported by Twitter standard operators (https://developer.twitter.com/en/docs/tweets/rules-and-filtering/overview/standard-operators.html).